MrMatAP/cloud-provider-mdns/README.md

 This little Python script watches for Gateways and HTTP Routes part of the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io) in the Kubernetes cluster you have configured as your current context.
-It then works out the hostname from the HTTP route and registers it in multicast DNS towards the IP address of the Gateway. cloud-provider-mdns is intended to simplify local engineering, without the need of running a DNS server or manually hacking your hosts file.
+It then works out the hostname from the HTTP route and registers it in multicast and optionally unicast DNS towards the IP address of the Gateway. cloud-provider-mdns is intended to simplify local engineering, without the need of running a DNS server or manually hacking your hosts file.
 Basically run this, watch it find new registrations, then type their names into your browser.